 Wildfires are fires that cannot be controlled and destroy huge areas in their paths in a few minutes.
-The causes could be natural, different types of weather, dry underbrush and wind.
-Wildfires may be caused by unintentional, or intentional behavior.
-Someone could start one by throwing cigarette butts carelessly on dry grass.
+The causes could be natural, different types of weather, dry underbrush, and wind.
+Moreover, wildfires may be caused by unintentional, or intentional behavior.
+In fact, someone could start one by throwing cigarette butts carelessly on dry grass.
 Burning debris, firecrackers or unattended campfires and car crashes are other fire hazards.

 Wildfires and environment

 Wildfire leaves a trail of destruction behind them.
 Whole forests are burnt down along with the animals and birds that live in those forests.
-The nutrients in the soil are destroyed.
-Humans living close by are killed, or suffer from smoke inhalation.
+Moreover, even the nutrients in the soil are destroyed and humans living close by are killed, or suffer from smoke inhalation.
 The environment suffers greatly whenever there is a wildfire.

 Worst wildfires ever recorded